Amina-cs50/Task3/README.md

 # Task3

-This is my third task
+This is my third task.
+One more code.